FREEDOM TO THRIVE

 “Our organizations support the concept of ‘postal banking,’ as a potentially transformative form of public banking.
 As banks continue to redline New York neighborhoods – perpetuating poverty, inequality, and segregation – bold solutions are clearly needed.
 Some recently-introduced postal banking proposals, however, would exacerbate our two-tiered financial system and promote debt as a solution to people’s financial struggles.

-- We oppose postal banking proposals, including by U.S. Sen. Kirsten Gillibrand and others, that include a short-term, small-dollar lending component.
+- We oppose postal banking proposals that include a short-term, small-dollar lending component.
 Especially concerning are proposals that do not contain provisions for sound underwriting, fair debt collection, and other basic features of any responsible lending program.

 - Claims that postal banking would be an antidote to payday lending in New York are wholly misplaced.
 New York, along with 15 other states and D.C., has long banned payday and other usurious lending, through strong state interest rate caps.